NicolasFlandrois/Stardate/README.md

 I, personnaly, especially appreciate:

-    "Stardates in YOUR script should remain consistant.
+> "Stardates in YOUR script should remain consistant.
 But don't worry whether or not there is a progression in other scripts.
-    [...][A stardate] can vary wildely from episod to episode [, as the crew travels between episodes, through the Galaxy, at upper than light speed... and other unknown factors into play... and messed up the stardate count]."
+> [...][A stardate] can vary wildely from episod to episode [, as the crew travels between episodes, through the Galaxy, at upper than light speed... and other unknown factors into play... and messed up the stardate count]."

 And on that matter, all Star Trek writters did wonders!
 Stardates are MESSED UP!
 Well if you went to follow stardates in a linear Earth-like chronological order.
-(And we are not even talking about Alernative timelines, yet.
-Which seem to happen frequently in Star Trek Univers- STU)
+And we are not even talking about Alernative timelines, yet.
+Which seem to happen frequently in Star Trek Univers- STU.

 Actually, my point is:

 - Consider that YOU are the writter of your own (STU) story.
 - You are in a relative fixed location in the Galaxy, and within a (stable) linear timeline.

-In Consequences, and from above description [***PERMISSION***] from STU creators themselves:
+In Consequences, and from above description [***Giving you PERMISSION !***] from STU creators themselves:

 - Choose your own stardate reference point.
 One that Suits you, and your needs.
 - Be consistent with yourself.